Catherine is a calm and tenacious advocate, performing beyond her year of call.Legal 500 2024

 Her recent caseload incudes Murder (led junior), Perverting the Course of Justice (led junior), Conspiracy to Supply Class A Drugs (led junior and junior alone), Fraud (led junior and junior alone), Armed Robbery, Witness Intimidation, Attempted Kidnapping and Criminal Damage with Intent to Endanger Life.

+Catherine has experience of the Court of Appeal and in international matters.
+She is a Grade 2 extradition prosecutor and Grade 3 crime prosecutor.
 She also has experience of consumer and trading standards prosecutions involving regulatory offences and local authority powers, in particular in consumer protection, tobacco and trademarks prosecutions.
-Catherine is interested in cutting-edge issues of criminal evidence and recently hosted with Tom Parker, and presented in, a series of talks on the issues of verification and authenticity when dealing with open source and digital evidence and the risks posed by “deepfakes”.
+Catherine is interested in cutting edge issues of criminal evidence and recently hosted with Tom Parker, and presented in, a series of talks on the issues of verification and authenticity when dealing with open source and digital evidence and the risks posed by “deepfakes”.

 Key cases & testimonials